cliqz-oss/nove/README.md

 memory footprint, it does not use any third party library and is not Android specific.

-As Otto, Nove does not offer threading control as it is delegated to the user.
+Nove does not offer threading enforcement as it is delegated to the user.

 Usage
 -----